-When it comes to niche selection, there are a few common errors that many newcomers make.
+There are a few common errors that many newcomers make when it comes to niche selection.
 Allow me to record a couple of them.

 Possibilities for monetization are lesser:

 Many new bloggers begin by focusing solely on AdSense.
-This is mostly due to a lack of knowledge, but this should not be the sole criterion for selecting successful niches.
+This is primarily due to a lack of knowledge, but this should not be the sole criterion for selecting successful niches.

-You need to broaden your horizons and concentrate on a niche that offers greater revenue options.
+You need to broaden your horizons and concentrate on a niche that offers more excellent revenue options.

 There are many ways of monetization some of them can be: